Test, Trace, Treat

 Our plan requires multiple steps, including the critical agenda to Test, Trace and Treat.
 See the details below so you can participate and help support the path back to campus.

-Testing for the COVID-19 virus is an important component of the university’s overall reentry plan for the Fall 2020 semester.
+Testing for the COVID-19 virus is an important component of the university’s overall reentry plan.

 Even if you don’t have symptoms of COVID-19, there’s a chance that you have been exposed and have the virus, but just not know it.
 By getting a COVID-19 test, you can help to make it possible for our university to gather the data needed to return to in-person learning, research, and on-campus activities as quickly and safely as possible